MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     ```

     > [!NOTE]
-    > For this walkthrough and the related sample code, the solution and all projects are configured to build for **x64** and **Debug**.
+    > For this walkthrough and the related sample code, the solution and all projects are configured to build for **x64** and **Release**.
 You can choose to build for any other .NET-supported platform, but you will need to adjust the [NuGet spec properties](#create-a-nuget-package-with-the-projection) accordingly.

 3. Add a second `PropertyGroup` element (immediately after the first) that sets several C#/WinRT properties.